Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: APPENDICES

 In the previous discussions found in ~\cite{Li:2013zyd,An:2015jdp}, in order to demonstrate the boosting synergy effect between JUNO and LB$\nu$B experiments, the effective mass squared differences $\Delta m^2_{ee}$ and $\Delta m^2_{\mu\mu}$, defined respectively, in Eqs.~\eqref{eq:dmee} and \eqref{eq:dm_mumu} originally found in \cite{Nunokawa:2005nx} were used.
 While we used these parameters in some intermediate steps of our computations, as described in Appendix~C, we did not use these parameters explicitly in our combined $\chi^2$ describing the extra synergy between JUNO and LB$\nu$B (DC) based experiments defined in Eq.~\eqref{eq:chi2_juno_plus_pull}, as well as in the final sensitivity plots presented in this paper.
+The main advantage of using these effective mass squared differences is that no a priori assumptions have to be made about any other parameters not accessible by JUNO, in particular, CP phase ($\delta_{\text{ CP}}$), whereas by using them, one must specify explicitly the $\delta_{\text{ CP}}$ value as done in Ref.~\cite{Li:2013zyd}.

-In order to check the consistency between our work and previous studies, we have explicitly verified that the results do not depend on the parameters to be used in the analysis and in the presentation of the final results provided that that comparisons are done properly.
-In Figure~\ref{Fig11}, we show $\Delta$\CS(JUNO$\oplus$\Bs-\DCs) computed by using explicitly $\Delta m_{\mu\mu}$ (instead of using $\Delta m^2_{32}$) in our $\chi^2$ analysis as done in~\cite{Li:2013zyd,An:2015jdp}, as a function of the precision of $\Delta m^2_{\mu\mu}$.
-There is general good agreement with the result shown in Figure 7 of ~\cite{Li:2013zyd}, if $\delta_\text{ CP}$ curves for $0^\circ$ and 180$^\circ$ were interchanged, as described in Figure~\ref{Fig11}.
+In order to check the consistency between our work and previous studies, we have explicitly verified that the results do not depend on the parameters used in the analysis and in the presentation of the final results, provided that that comparisons are done properly.
+In Figure~\ref{FigA5}, we show $\Delta$\CS(JUNO$\oplus$\Bs-\DCs) computed by using explicitly $\Delta m_{\mu\mu}$ (instead of using $\Delta m^2_{32}$) in our $\chi^2$ analysis as done in~\cite{Li:2013zyd,An:2015jdp}, as a function of the precision of $\Delta m^2_{\mu\mu}$.
+There is general good agreement with the result shown in Figure 7 of ~\cite{Li:2013zyd}, if $\delta_\text{ CP}$ curves for $0^\circ$ and 180$^\circ$ were interchanged, as described in Figure~\ref{FigA5}.

 \end{multicols*}